 In the Association area, click the row of the organization entity you want to view detailed information for.
 The Tab heading indicates the newly selected entity; the Main area displays information on the session you drilled down to, and the Association area shows information on the entities associated with this organization.

 The following figure shows how to drill down to an Organization entity and view additional information.

-See "About Precise for SAP tabs" on page 12.

-See "How most tabs are structured" on page 13..
+See About Precise for SAP tabs, How most tabs are structured, and About the Dashboard tab.